Samarth2001/AI-Prompt-Optimizer/README.md

 ## Disclaimer

-This is an independent project and is not affiliated with, endorsed by, or sponsored by OpenAI, Anthropic, Google, or any other AI service provider.
+This is an independent project and is not affiliated with, endorsed by, or sponsored by OpenAI, Anthropic, Google, X, or any other AI service provider.